fuwasegu/exocortex/README.md

 ```
 AI: exo_curiosity_scan(context_filter="my-project")
     ↓
-Result: Report of potential issues and questions to investigate
+Result: Report of issues, suggested links, and questions
+    ↓
+AI: Executes next_actions to create links
+    ↓
+Result: Knowledge graph becomes richer and more connected!
 ```

 **Use Cases:**
 - 🔍 **Knowledge audit**: "Are there any contradictions in my knowledge?"
+- 🔗 **Graph enrichment**: "Find unlinked memories that should be connected"
 - 🧹 **Quality maintenance**: "What needs to be cleaned up?"
 - 💡 **Discovery**: "What questions should I be asking about my knowledge?"